This program is designed to provide a low-cost financing method to assist communities to comply with water-quality standards.

 - Green infrastructure planning projects for nonpoint source problems which are consistent with the MassDEP’s Nonpoint Source Management Plan and that identify pollution sources and suggest potential remediation strategies.

-An enhanced loan subsidy is also available for certain wastewater nutrient management projects.
-See details in the documents below.
+- An enhanced loan subsidy is also available for certain wastewater nutrient management projects: Instructions for zero percent nutrient reduction projects.

-- Will eliminate or mitigate a risk to public health
+- Eliminates or mitigates a risk to public health

-- Is needed to achieve or maintain compliance with applicable discharge permits or other water pollution control requirements
+- Achieves or maintains compliance with applicable discharge permits or other water pollution control requirements

-- Will implement or be consistent with watershed management plans (or addresses a watershed priority) and is consistent with local and regional growth plan
+- Implements, or is consistent with, watershed management plans (or addresses a watershed priority) and local and regional growth or infrastructure plans

-The current subsidy is provided via a 2% interest loan.
-In recent years the program has operated with $400 to $450 million per year, representing the financing of 50 to 70 projects annually.
+The current subsidy is provided via a 2% interest rate loan.
+In recent years, due in part to an infusion of federal funds, the program capacity has been between $900 to $960 million per year, representing the financing of 65 to 70 construction projects annually.